TheByteAttic/TalosES/ALU card/Photos/README.md

-This directory contains high resolution pictures of a correctly-assembled TalosES™ ALU card.
+This directory contains high resolution pictures of a correctly-assembled Talos ES™'s ALU card.
 These pictures are meant as a reference to help you assemble your own card.
 All pictures copyright (c) 2022 by Bernardo Kastrup.